 5. Give yourself the freedom to make mistakes.
 It’s a cliché but it’s true, I learn the most from my mistakes.
 And, although I have made a sincere effort to educate myself, I have made all the classic mistakes.
 It surprises me how often I make mistakes that seem obvious in hindsight.
 So, cut yourself some slack, take your best guess, try it out, and learn from your mistakes.

 I invented Peppermint Fury because I couldn't find pesticides that I wanted to use in my garden.
 After five years of study and thousands of experiments I knew that I had developed one of the cleanest, most effective pesticides on the market.
 Instead of retiring, I decided to launch GardenCare Naturals to make this amazing product available to the public.
-I believe that Peppermint Fury will help to make the world a better place.
-Otherwise, I would be sipping a beer on the beach somewhere.
+I believe that by offering Peppermint Fury as a safer alternative to toxic pesticides, I am making a small contribution to the health of our planet.
 Every time someone tells me how well it works it makes me smile.

 -- Scot Patterson, founder, GardenCare Naturals, LLC